Qiskit/RFCs/0000-new_pulse_drawer.md

 Note that the image generator class doesn't create an actual pulse schedule nor sample pulse figure.
 It just passes elements to draw to the actual drawing backend.
 We prepare a special data class to represent data and its attributes for those objects to draw.
-Actual formatting of the figure, i.e. layout of pulses, adding labels, format of axes and so on, will be performed on the `pulse_drawer`.
+Actual formatting of the figure, i.e. layout of pulses, adding labels, format of axes and so on, will be performed on the `schedule_drawer`.

 ```python
 class VisualizationElement: